run_style style args

 timestep 36.0 run_style respa 3 3 4 inner 1 3.0 4.0 middle 2 6.0 7.0 outer 3

-The respa/omp styles is a variant of respa adapted for use with pair, bond, angle, dihedral, improper, or kspace styles with an omp suffix.
-It is functionally to respa but performs additional required operations.
-For more on omp styles see the Section_accelerate of the manual.
+The respa/omp style is a variant of respa adapted for use with pair, bond, angle, dihedral, improper, or kspace styles with an omp suffix.
+It is functionally equivalent to respa but performs additional operations required for managing omp styles.
+For more on omp styles see the Speed omp doc page.
 Accelerated styles take the same arguments and should produce the same results, except for round-off and precision issues.

 The verlet/split style can only be used if LAMMPS was built with the REPLICA package.
-See the Making LAMMPS section for more info on packages.
+Correspondingly the respa/omp style is available only if the USER-OMP package was included.
+See the Build package doc page for more info.

 Whenever using rRESPA, the user should experiment with trade-offs in speed and accuracy for their system, and verify that they are conserving energy to adequate precision.